-Ok so what’s the problem?
+Ok, so what’s the problem?
 You haven’t defined anything yet.
 You can’t just jump to design without first thinking through your story, the answers you need to provide, your ability to build trust, and the manner in which you need to provide direction.
 Defining and designing your home page is the most important thing you can do in website development.

 Don’t jump in and rush ahead in a hurry to execute.
-Executing without properly planning will produce negative results.
+Executing without proper planning will produce negative results.
 It will fail to produce what you want and it will create a negative first impression that you cannot eliminate.

 Start With a Plan and Answer Some Key Questions